beartype/beartype/README.rst

     on-the-fly.

-    When `standard type hints <Standard Hints_>`__ fail to support your use case, annotate functions and methods by `beartype-specific "validator" type hints <Beartype Hints_>`__ instead.
-Validators enforce arbitrary runtime constraints on the internal structure, state, and contents of parameters and returns using simple caller-defined lambda functions and declarative expressions – all seamlessly composable with `standard type hints <Standard Hints_>`__ via an `expressive domain-specific language (DSL) <Beartype DSL_>`__ designed just for you.
+    When `standard type hints <Standard Hints_>`__ fail to support your use case, annotate functions and methods with `beartype-specific validator type hints <Beartype Hints_>`__ instead.
+Validators enforce arbitrary runtime constraints on the internal structure and contents of parameters and returns via simple caller-defined lambda functions and declarative expressions – all seamlessly composable with `standard type hints <Standard Hints_>`__ in an `expressive domain-specific language (DSL) <Validator DSL_>`__ designed just for you.

 "Embrace the bear," says the bear peering over your shoulder as you read this.